 Waste and Water Management

-This area of study is designed to meet the growing demand for professionals in water reseource management, aquatic ecosystems and monitoring and improving water quality.
-The only undergraduate degree of its kind in Australia, graduates will provide leadership in developing solutions to Australia's water challenges.
+This area of study for postgraduates is designed to meet the growing demand for professionals in water resource management, aquatic ecosystems and monitoring and improving water quality.